Child, early and forced marriage

 - When girls marry early, they and their families are more likely to live in poverty.

-What is Canada doing to end early, child and forced marriage?
+What Canada is doing to end it

 To reach this target, Canada is: